RamadityaK/Ramas-Brain/content/Projects/M23 Controls Hardware/Sensors and ICs/Files/Gear Tooth Sensors.md

 We used two SKUs from Digikey, the [A44-18ADSO-P5P21](https://standexelectronics.com/products/a44-18adso-p5p21-hall-effect-gear-tooth-sensor/) from Standex-Meder and the [55075](https://www.littelfuse.com/products/magnetic-sensors-and-reed-switches/hall-effect-sensors/55075.aspx) from Littelfuse.

 >[!NOTE]
 >Both of these sensors output a 5V signal and take a 5V supply.
-Thus, you will need a level shifter to convert the signal to 3.3V for the Teensy.
+Thus, you will need a [[Projects/M23 Controls Hardware/Sensors and ICs/Index#Level Shifting|level shifter]] to convert the signal to 3.3V for the Teensy.
 >
->We used this [level shifter module from Adafruit](https://www.adafruit.com/product/757) that's rated for I2C communication, but you could also move to a custom MOSFET implementation if you're comfortable
+>We used this [level shifter module from Adafruit](https://www.adafruit.com/product/757) that's rated for I2C communication, but you could also move to a custom MOSFET implementation if you're comfortable.

 ### Engine RPM Sensor
-The Standex-Meder gear tooth sensor was chosen to read the engine RPM due to space constraints between the ECVT and the engine.
-It was very expensive at $100 per sensor.
+Due to packaging constraints in the transmission, the Standex-Meder was chosen to read the engine RPM for its small size.
+It was very expensive at $100 per sensor (compared to $25 for the Littelfuse).

 >[!CAUTION]
 >These sensors have a built in 5k *pull down resistor*, which **can interfere with pull up resistors found on some level shifters**!
 We learned that the hard way after 6 hours...